by WPI Founder, Jessica Mae

 Both of these are Cosmetic tattoo techniques but done with different equipment.
 Microblading is done using a very small, scalpel-like knife to create tiny cuts where the pigment is deposited.
 In my opinion, retention can be much less for Microblading than other techniques, which means it may fade and require touch up sooner.
 Microblading typically lasts about 18 months.
 A Powder brow is done using a hand-held tattoo machine specifically designed for cosmetic tattoo.
 A disposable cartridge that contains very small needle(s) is used with the machine to puncture the skin to deposit the pigment.
 This technique has a lot of flexibility in terms of intensity and design: softer shading can be created which looks like makeup, hence the name “Powder brow”.

 Machine brows often last 2 ½ - 3 years before fading.
 It is important to realize that ALL permanent makeup fades over time and you may choose to “top up” the color after a few years.
-Permanent makeup is designed to fade because your face and skin change over time—so it is important to find an artist you can work with overtime to avoid issues with color and over-saturation.
+Permanent makeup is designed to fade because your face and skin change over time—so it is important to find an artist you can work with over time to avoid issues with color and over-saturation.

 We have seen some botched permanent eyeliner work.
 What techniques or experience are needed to do eyeliner?
 What can cause eyeliner to migrate?